Fire and Destruction - to Rescue the Ecosystem

 Allen Giedraitis, volunteer

-Equal heroes of the day were the haulers and pilers.
+Equal heroes are the haulers and pilers.
+Some of us lugged smaller logs and branches.
 Fire will turn these logs back into the air and soil they came from.
 But they only burn in piles, for some reason.
 Regular controlled burns for decades have not consumed this wood.
 Perhaps the degradation of the soil limits grassy fuel nearby.

 Lugging and piling heroes of the day: